Miyaku/mkv4a-old/README.md

 #ViPER4Android
 This a stock ViPER4Android on MoKee ROM, Based android Lollipop and Marshmallow are supported.
+In this ViPER Panel you can't install drivers automatically, he NOT will ask you to install drivers.

 ##Informations
 This a file include on master branches, you can clone or download manual a <a href="https://github.com/Miyaku/mkv4a/archive/master.zip">master.zip</a><br />